 This page is based on information that may change.
 Applicants are urged to use official government websites for the latest and best information on federal and state NSGP grants.

-The information herein reflects the best efforts by Federation to answer to common questions regarding security grants.
+The information herein reflects best efforts by Federation to answer to common questions regarding security grants.
 Grant applicants are urged to revisit this page often as new information is posted regularly.

 Applicants should also consult their own legal counsel, board of directors, security professionals, law enforcement, or other advisers during the preparation of their applications.

-The following is being provided for educational and informational purposes only, without representation, guarantee, or warranty of any kind.
+The following is provided for educational and informational purposes only, without representation, guarantee, or warranty of any kind.
 Jewish Federation in the Heart of New Jersey is not responsible for any injury, loss, or damages to persons or property arising from the use or misuse of this information.

 The Federal Nonprofit Security Grant Program (NSGP) is made available through the U.S. Department of Homeland Security – Federal Emergency Management Agency (DHS-FEMA).